ralphjsmit/laravel-seo/README.md

 You can also add `BreadcrumbList` schema markup by using the `->withBreadcrumbList()` function on the `SchemaCollection`.

-By default the schema will only contain the current url from `$SEOData->url`.
+By default, the schema will only contain the current url from `$SEOData->url`.

 ```php
 use RalphJSmit\Laravel\SEO\SchemaCollection;